 Alirocumab is a human monoclonal antibody to PCSK9 (proprotein convertase subtilisin/kexin type 9), a circulating protein that modulates the activity of the LDL cholesterol receptor in the liver.
 The monoclonal antibody lowers serum LDL cholesterol and is used to treat severe hypercholesterolemia.
 Alirocumab therapy has been associated with a low rate of serum aminotransferase elevations and has yet to be linked to instances of clinically apparent acute liver injury.

 In premarketing studies, liver test abnormalities were uncommon in patients taking alirocumab and rates of abnormalities were only slightly higher than in patients receiving placebo injections.
 Some degree of ALT elevation was reported in 2.5% with alirocumab vs 1.7% with placebo injections.
 ALT or AST values greater than 3 times the upper limit of normal (ULN) occurred in 1.7% of persons on alirocumab vs 1.4% on placebo.
-No instances of acute, clinically apparent liver injury attributed to alirocumab were reported.
+No instances of acute, clinically apparent liver injury attributed to alirocumab were reported during the prelicensure evaluation and none have been reported since.
 However, alirocumab has had limited use and has been available commercially for a short time only.

 Likelihood score: E (unlikely cause of clinically apparent liver injury).

 Alirocumab is a human monoclonal antibody and is metabolized in many tissues to polypeptides and amino acids which are unlikely to be toxic.
 Monoclonal antibody therapy sometimes causes immune mediated liver injury, but such events have not been described in alirocumab or evolocumab.

 with alirocumab and other monoclonal antibodies to PCSK9 have been well

 tolerated with rates of adverse events similar to those with placebo or